arkalim/obsidian-vault/100 Notes/Portfolio.md

 - Changed footer text to: © 2022 [Abdur Rahman](https://arkalim.org/)
 - Added empty character and a space in front of TOC
 - Change cursor to pointer when expanding or collapsing TOC
+- Changed font size of ListMeta to 14 and Description in List View to 18
+- Made the header sticky